pantheon-systems/documentation/source/content/guides/logs-pantheon/01-introduction.md

 anchorid: logs-pantheon
 ---

 Log files track and record your site's activity to help you find, debug, and isolate current or potential problems on your site.
 Each environment (Multidev, Dev, Test, and Live) has individual log files, which can be obtained via SFTP.
-Application-level logs can be accessed through Drupal directly.
+Application-level logs can be accessed directly through Drupal.
 You can use [New Relic&reg; Performance Monitoring](/guides/new-relic) in conjunction with logs to help diagnose and fix errors and performance bottlenecks.

-The server timezone and all log timestamps are in UTC (Coordinated Universal Time).
+The server timezone and log timestamps are in UTC (Coordinated Universal Time).

 <Alert title="Note" type="info">

-Log files are destroyed when appservers are migrated as part of regular platform maintenance because these files are appserver-specific.
+Log files are destroyed during appserver migration (a standard part of regular platform maintenance).
+Log deletion occurs because the log files are appserver-specific.
 Consider [automating the collection](/guides/logs-pantheon/automate-log-downloads) of logs regularly to maintain historical log data.

 </Alert>

-[Fastly on Pantheon](/guides/fastly-pantheon) can help you if you are looking for log or media storage integration solutions.
+[Fastly on Pantheon](/guides/fastly-pantheon) provides additional features if you are looking for log or media storage integration solutions.

 ## Available Logs